What is an electronic label and QR code?

 Second year (2025)

-How the free package works;
+How the free plan works;

 Later, you can go back and add the ingredients and nutritional information.